Badly approximable points on manifolds: Lattice points counting

 \begin{proof} The necessity is straightforward as all one has to do is to take $H=\bb^t$ and divide each inequality in (\ref{eee10}) by its right hand side.
 Then, assuming that $\vv y\in\Badr$, the non-existence of integer solutions to (\ref{eee10}) would imply (\ref{dani}) with $\kappa=c$.
 The sufficiency is only slightly harder.
 Assume that for some $\kappa$ and $b$ inequality (\ref{dani}) holds for all\/ $t\in\N$, while $\vv y\not\in\Badr$.
 Take $c=\kappa/b$.
 By definition, there is an $H>1$ such that (\ref{eee10}) has a non-zero integer solution $(a_0,\dots,a_n)$.
 Take $t=[\log H/\log \bb]+1$, where $[\,\cdot\,]$ denotes the integer part.
 Note that $H\bb^{-t}<1$ and $H^{-1}b^t\le \bb$.
 Then (\ref{eee10}) implies that $\delta(\gtr \Gky\Z^{n+1})<1$, contrary to (\ref{dani}).
 The proof is thus complete. \end{proof}

-\textit{Remark.} Lemma~\ref{lemma08} can be regarded as a variation of the Dani-Kleinbock correspondence between badly approximable points in $\R^n$ and bounded orbits of certain lattices under the actions by the diagonal semigroup $\{g^t_{\rr,e}:t>0\}$.
+\textit{Remark.} Lemma~\ref{lemma08} can be regarded as a variation of the Dani-Kleinbock correspondence between badly approximable points in $\R^n$ and bounded orbits of certain lattices under the actions by the diagonal semigroup $\{g^t_{\rr,b}:t>0\}$, where $b>1$.
+It is easily seen that this semigroup is independent of the choice of $b>1$, which is usually taken to be $e = \exp(1)$.
 The correspondence was first established by Dani \cite{Dani-85:MR794799} in the case $\rr=(\tfrac1n,\dots,\tfrac1n)$ and then extended by Kleinbock \cite{Kleinbock-98:MR1646538} to the case of arbitrary positive weights and can be stated as follows.
 The point $\vv y\in\R^n$ is $\rr$-badly approximable if and only if the orbit of the lattice $G(1;\vv y)\Z^{n+1}$ under the action by $\{g^t_{\rr,e}:t>0\}$ is bounded.

 We proceed by recalling two classical results from the geometry of numbers.
 In what follows, $\vol_\ell(X)$ denotes the $\ell$-dimensional volume of $X\subset\R^\ell$ and $\#X$ denotes the cardinality of $X$.
 Also $\det\Lambda$ will denote the {\em determinant \em or \em covolume} of a lattice $\Lambda$.